-Georgia-born French-trained Chef Virginia Willis has made chocolate chip cookies with Dwanye “The Rock” Johnson, foraged for berries in the Alaskan wilderness, harvested capers in the shadow of a smoldering volcano in Sicily, and beguiled celebrities such as Jane Fonda, Morgan Freeman, and Aretha Franklin with her cooking — but it all started in her grandmother’s country kitchen.
+Georgia-born French-trained Chef Virginia Willis has made chocolate chip cookies with Dwayne “The Rock” Johnson, foraged for berries in the Alaskan wilderness, harvested capers in the shadow of a smoldering volcano in Sicily, and hunted for truffles in France.
+She was the celebrity chef at the Mansion at Churchill Downs for the 143rd running of the Kentucky Derby, has spoken at SXSW, and beguiled celebrities such as Bill Clinton, Morgan Freeman, and Aretha Franklin with her cooking — but it all started in her grandmother’s country kitchen.

 Chef Virginia is one of the most respected voices on Southern food and culture.
 She is the author of the award-wining Secrets of the Southern Table: A Food Lover’s Tour of the Global South.
 Her other books include Lighten Up, Y’all; Bon Appétit, Y’all; Basic to Brilliant, Y’all; Okra; and Grits.
 Lighten Up, Y’all won a James Beard Foundation Award of Excellence.
 Additionally, Lighten Up, Y’alland her first cookbook, Bon Appétit, Y’all, were both finalists in the Best American Cookbook category for the International Association of Culinary Professionals.
 Lastly, both Secrets of the Southern Table and Bon Appétit, Y’all were listed as “25 Books Every Georgian Should Read.”